LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

 .. note :: This stuff is pulled from older content we had lying around.
            It needs to be updated, checked for correctness, gaps filled in, etc.

+Note: when adding a new component, config.hpp.in file must be updated with
+#cmakedefine AXOM_USE_<new-component-name>

 ======================================================
 Adding a New Axom Component
 ======================================================